 The COMLEX-USA Level 2 PE has been suspended indefinitely as of April 2021.
-As of December 14, 2021, the NBOME extended the use of enhanced attestation guidelines to the Class of 2023.
-The enhanced attestation avenue allows schools to verify the clinical competencies of students who are not able to take the PE exam due to its suspension.
+The NBOME extended the use of enhanced attestation guidelines to the Class of 2027.
+The enhanced attestation avenue allows schools to verify the clinical competencies of students who are not able to take the PE.

 2.4.7.1.
-COMLEX-USA EXAMINATION RESULTS
+COMLEX-USA Examination Results